Back to jobs

 • Unlimited PTO: take the time you need when you need it

-• Stipend for both in-office and at-home work equipment
+• Stipend for at-home work machine and equipment

 • A world-class team of fun, welcoming, ego-free, proven entrepreneurs with whom to build lifelong relationships

 J2 Health is committed to building a diverse and inclusive workplace.
-It is proven that women and people of color are less likely to apply to a job unless they meet 100% of the qualifications.
-If you’re excited about the role’s responsibilities (and feel that you’d be a good fit) but don’t have the exact qualifications listed, we encourage you to apply!
+Studies show women and people of color are less likely to apply unless they meet 100% of the qualifications.
+If you’re excited about this role and believe you could make a meaningful impact, we encourage you to apply—even if your background doesn’t perfectly align.

 Apply for this job